Entity

 Illustrative examples: parent-child relationships in action

-Consider a hypothetical scenario involving IoTConnect AWS offices:
+Consider a hypothetical scenario involving offices of Company A:

 In this intricate hierarchy, each bullet point represents an entity.
 This parent-child arrangement empowers efficient permissions management and facilitates agile data analysis, enhancing the overall IoT management experience.